 American Garden – Dedicated July 1, 1947, this garden is known for its beautiful spread-eagle flower bed.
 This statue of Peace was designed by Avard Fairbanks and is complimented by the flowering crab trees.
-The many trees in this garden honors the council of women past presidents.
+The many trees in this garden honor the council of women past presidents.
 The large boulder is dedicated to Ms. Otto Wiesley, founder of the garden.

 English Garden – Dedicated August 14, 1963, this garden allows patrons to enter through the archway.
-Visitors view a typical English Garden, with rose beds, native trees and shrubs, also a bust of Margaret Thatcher, the first woman Prime Minister of England.
+Visitors view a typical English Garden, with rose beds, native trees, and shrubs, also a bust of Margaret Thatcher, the first woman Prime Minister of England.

-Swiss Garden – Dedicated August 14, 1965, within the Swiss Garden you will find a 50 ft. replication of the Matterhorn, a Swiss Chalet and an Alpine Lake.
+Swiss Garden – Dedicated August 14, 1965, within the Swiss Garden you will find a 50 ft. replication of the Matterhorn, a Swiss Chalet, and an Alpine Lake.

 Norwegian Garden – Dedicated in 1972, this garden contains the Bautastein monument which symbolizes Norwegian heritage with a Norwegian quote meaning “We love the land.”
 In 2016 a Norwegian Stabbur was constructed in the garden that is traditionally used as a storehouse on Norwegian farmsteads.

 Dutch Gardens – Dedicated June 5, 1955, this garden has two lovely weeping Birch trees and large junipers at its entrance.